szaumoor/ZSTweaks/README.md

 **Component 1646:** Make Sarevok's Deathbringer assault a bit more balanced

 Deathbringer assault is a bit stupid.
 Yes, it's very cool.
 Yes, big ToB bosses are not affected.
 Yes, it triggers only 3% of the time.
 But it's still 200 slashing damage, without even a save to take only half.
-Sarevok also causes stun (even though it's supposed to be a fear-induced state) 11% of the time when he hits, which is almost always a death sentence when it happens, and cannot be dispelled, as it is a natural effect.
+Sarevok also causes stun (even though it's supposed to be a fear-induced state) 11% of the time when he hits for 2 rounds, which is almost always a death sentence when it happens, and cannot be dispelled, as it is a natural effect.
 The following changes are applied:

 - The damage part of the assault is now 150, and allows a save vs. Death at -5 to take half.
 75 damage is still a BIG FAT hit, which is added on top of a regular hit, so...
 You'll be fine
 - Golems, other constructs, slimes, spiritual beings, spectral undead, and dragons are all immune to the damage no matter what